Brigitte Bardot: Rise to stardom: 1956–1962

-In the United States, the film was the highest-grossing foreign film ever released, earning $4 million, which author Peter Lev describes as "an astonishing amount for a foreign film at that time".
+In the United States, the film was the highest-grossing foreign film ever released, by grossing $12 million (earning $4 million), which author Peter Lev describes as "an astonishing amount for a foreign film at that time".
 It turned Bardot into an international star.
 From at least 1956, she was hailed as the "sex kitten".
 The film scandalized the United States and some theater managers were even arrested just for screening it.
 Paul O'Neil of Life (June 1958) in describing Bardot's international popularity, writes:

 In gaining her present eminence, Brigitte Bardot has had certain advantages beyond those she was born with.
 Like the European sports car, she has arrived on the American scene at a time when the American public is ready, even hungry, for something racier and more realistic than the familiar domestic product.

 During her early career, professional photographer Sam Lévin's photos contributed to the image of Bardot's sensuality.
 British photographer Cornel Lucas made images of Bardot in the 1950s and 1960s that have become representative of her public persona.
 Bardot followed And God Created Woman up with La Parisienne (1957), a comedy co-starring Charles Boyer for director Boisrond.
 She was reunited with Vadim in another melodrama The Night Heaven Fell (1958), and played a criminal who seduced Jean Gabin in In Case of Adversity (1958).
 The latter was the 13th most seen movie of the year in France.
 In 1958, Bardot became the highest-paid actress in the country of France.
+She was voted among the top ten box office draws in North America based solely on her French films, something that had never happened before.
+In August 1956 it was announced Preston Sturges would direct her in Long Live the King but the film was never made.
+In 1958, The New York Times designated Bardot one of France's "Fabulous Five" post-war cultural figures alongside painter Bernard Buffet, novelist Françoise Sagan, director Roger Vadim, and couturier Yves Saint Laurent, framing them as personifications of a gifted, precocious youth culture.